JessiRidge/JessiRidge/README.md

 - 🌱  Currently working in: HTML, CSS, JavaScript, and Python.
 As well as: Bootstrap, Flexbox, ReactJS, NodeJS, PostgreSQL, and MongoDB.

-- 📖  Currently studying Kubernetes (Linux Foundation Certificate Program)
+- 📖  Studying Kubernetes (Linux Foundation Certificate Program)

 - 💞️  I’m looking to collaborate on any projects that will help me improve my skills and apply for new employment.
 I'm willing to relocate or work remotely.